bahtiyartan/troia/docs/96VisualVM.rst

 Profiling tools focus primarily on performance analysis and memory management, because the primary bottleneck resources in a software systems are the CPU and memory.
 So in generalprofiling tools generally do not focus on resources such as disk or network.

+Performance and memory analysis are performed to detect and resolve various errors or to optimize problematic parts of the code in terms of processor and memory usage.
+All profiling tools work for these purposes, however, they vary according to the characteristics and needs of the programming language or platform.

 Performance (CPU) Analysis
 ==========================